outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     14. Archive
         1. # emerge -av file-roller
         2. # emerge -av thunar-archive-plugin

-            1. [steps below might be deprecated depending on related package version]
+            Steps below might be deprecated depending on related package version

             1. Up to now, this is a bug in that `thunar-archive-plugin` cannot find a suitable archive manager.
 This is due a filename convention difference.
 The solution:
             2. # cd /usr/libexec/thunar-archive-plugin/
             3. # ln -s file-roller.tap org.gnome.FileRoller.tap